SAP-samples/btp-cap-multitenant-saas/docu/4-expert/backup-database-containers/README.md

 ## 2. Prerequisites

-Before approaching this part of the **Expert Scope**, please make sure to set up a new HDI Container Group Administrator first as described in the following part of the Expert Scope ([Manage Tenant Database Containers](../manage-tenant-containers/README.md)).
+Before approaching this part of the **Expert Features**, please make sure to set up a new HDI Container Group Administrator first as described in the following part of the Expert Features ([Manage Tenant Database Containers](../manage-tenant-containers/README.md)).

 - The tables in the schema of the exported container must not be larger than 2GB.
 - The exporting user needs to be an Admin of your container's HDI Container Group.